 Vitamin K is good for proper blood clotting, in bone formation and repair.
 You can find it in asparagus, broccoli, cabbage, liver, oatmeal and soybeans.

 That’s a basic rundown of some important vitamins.
 Hopefully, by now you’ve realized that they are fairly important for your health, and stress relief.

 So, how do you know which vitamins you need?

 It’s difficult to know just what vitamins and in what amounts you need at different times of your life.
 We can sit down and study and figure out the exact amounts, but most of us simply don’t have the time.

 I’ve spent countless hours studying health, nutrition, and stress relief and there’s always something new to learn.

-A resource such as LifeScript vitamins is helpful because that’s what they do.
+A resource such as LifeScript vitamins without side effects is helpful because that’s what they do.
 You can take their nutrition profile by answering a few simple questions about your current lifestyle, health, and habits and they give you recommendations tailored to your specific needs.